Turkey ends nationwide weekend coronavirus curfew - Turkey News

 Turkey ends nationwide weekend coronavirus curfew

-Turkey ended a nationwide weekend curfew early on Dec.
-14 aimed at helping to stem the spread of the coronavirus.
+Turkey ended a countrywide weekend curfew early on Dec.
+21 as part of measures to stem the spread of the coronavirus.

-President Recep Tayyip Erdoğan on Nov.
-30 announced new coronavirus restrictions, including a curfew on weeknights and full weekend curfews.
+In late November, President Recep Tayyip Erdoğan announced new COVID-19 restrictions, including a curfew on weeknights and full weekend curfews.

-Some sectors including production, supply, health and agriculture are exempt, said Erdoğan.
+Some sectors including production, supply, health and agriculture would be exempt from the curfews, said Erdoğan.

 Supermarkets, grocery stores, butchers and dried fruit shops operate between 10 a.m. and 5 p.m. on weekends.